Left Lane Express: 1991 BMW M5 – SOLD!

 The BMW M5 has long been a prince of the Autobahn, a car that achieves impressive levels of speed and comfort without breaking a sweat.
 Among the different generations to choose from, the E34 M5 is perhaps the most muted in appearance among its Motorsports-enhanced siblings.
-This 1991 BMW M5 was listed a week ago here on Craigslist in Jasksonville, Florida with just two owners from new and extensive documentation for $19,500.
+This 1991 BMW M5 was originally listed in October 2020 on Craigslist in Jasksonville, Florida with just two owners from new and extensive documentation for $19,500.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has priced his M5 fairly against current market trends, with the guide pegging an “Excellent” model at $38,800 and a “Good” example at $21,500.
-You can contact the seller by email here, and be sure to mention you saw the M5 featured on GuysWithRides.com when you do.

 The M5 became a movie car hero with its prominent role in the car chase classic, Ronin.
 One of the best features of the E34 M5 comes alive in that memorable five-minute chase scene, which is that you almost have to squint to confirm it’s a genuine M5 versus a lesser 535i or 540i.
 Of course, trained ears would quickly know its engine note from a mile away, as the S38 straight-six is not the kind of mill you’d confuse with the venerable M30 found in lesser six-cylinder cars.
 Now, like most engines of a sensuous nature, the S38 can be a fickle mistress if not maintained, and it’s still no cheap affair to look after a healthy one.
 But buying a car with extensive records is valuable insurance, as cheap projects will devour any savings over a good one with an insatiable appetite.